Crynoore/CryBrew-DnD/content/Names/Green and scales/Garrick.md

-At the young age of 190 ([[Timeline|year 1572]]) Garrick decided to join the Church of the moon in his small village Hortsvile near the Black road in Anouroch.
+At the young age of 190 ([[timeline|year 1572]]) Garrick decided to join the Church of the moon in his small village Hortsvile near the Black road in Anouroch.

 Anouroch was a vast scorching hot desert in central Fearûn.

 He had been living there with his mother, father and his younger brother Kemahl.

-The next 25 or so years ([[Timeline|year 1597]]) were spent praying to the Moonmaiden, cleaning the chapels and preaching to the people of Hortsvile.
+The next 25 or so years ([[timeline|year 1597]]) were spent praying to the Moonmaiden, cleaning the chapels and preaching to the people of Hortsvile.

 Until on a fateful night while praying to the [Moonmother](Selune.md) she descended down from the skies and spoke to Garrick.